dwallet-labs/dwallet-network/examples/move/transfer-to-object/README.md

-Later on (either asynchronously or in a batch at the end of the day), you can process the payments you've received by iterating over the set of `IdentifiedPayment` objects under your account, `unpack`ing them, and then using the unpacked SUI coin.
+Later on (either asynchronously or in a batch at the end of the day), you can process the payments you've received by iterating over the set of `IdentifiedPayment` objects under your account, `unpack`ing them, and then using the unpacked IKA coin.

 Overall, this is a very simple representation for on-chain payments and relatively easy to set up.
 However, it has some issues: